ritikbuilds/Ritikbuilds/README.md

 # Hello There!, I'm Ritik Prajapati! 👋

 I am a dedicated frontend developer specializing in crafting dynamic, user-centric interfaces for both web and mobile platforms.
-With expertise in JavaScript, React.js, mobile development, and a range of tools and frameworks including Tailwind CSS, SCSS, Redux for state management, and GSAP for advanced animations, I deliver innovative, scalable, and efficient solutions.
+With expertise in JavaScript, React.js, React Native, and a range of tools and frameworks including Tailwind CSS, SCSS, Redux for state management, and GSAP for advanced animations, I deliver innovative, scalable, and efficient solutions.
 I am always eager to explore new technologies and push the boundaries of innovation in web and mobile development.

 ## 🔗 Links